stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

     UseOAuth2: Tp.Helpers.OAuth2({
         kind: "com.example",
         client_id: "your_oauth2_client_id",
-        client_secret: "your_oauth2_client_secret_encrypted_as_rot13",
+        client_secret: "your_oauth2_client_secret_obfuscated_as_rot13",
         authorize: "https://api.example.com/1.0/authorize",
         scope: ['example_user_profile', 'example_basic_info']
         get_access_token: "https://api.example.com/1.0/token",
         callback: function(accessToken, refreshToken) { /* add device here */ }
     })

+NOTE: pay attention to the fact that the client secret needs to be obfuscated, because the helpers will deobfuscate it.
+This is not real security, and it's mostly to deter Github scrapers.
+You should choose 'Desktop app' or 'Mobile app' instead of 'Website' when obtaining the client ID and client secret if possible.

 ## Channel classes

 Great, so now you filled up your device class, and the user can add the device from the UI.
-Time to make some triggers and actions.
+Time to make some triggers, actions and queries.

-As mentioned, triggers and actions need channel classes, of the form:
+As mentioned, triggers, actions and queries need channel classes, of the form:

     const Tp = require('thingpedia');